-War in Europe and the Rise of Raw Propaganda
+War in Europe and the rise of raw propaganda

 But is this new?
 It is more than a century since Edward Bernays, the father of spin, invented “public relations” as a cover for war propaganda.
 What is new is the virtual elimination of dissent in the mainstream.

-The great editor David Bowman, author of The Captive Press, called this “a defenestration of all who refuse to follow a line and to swallow the unpalatable and are brave.”
-He was referring to independent journalists and whistle blowers, the honest mavericks to whom media organizations once gave space, often with pride.
+The great editor David Bowman, author of The Captive Press, called this “a defenestration of all who refuse to follow a line and to swallow the unpalatable and are brave”.
+He was referring to independent journalists and whistle blowers, the honest mavericks to whom media organisations once gave space, often with pride.
 The space has been abolished.

 The no-evidence rule also applies in London.
-British Foreign Secretary Liz Truss, who spent £500,000 of public money flying to Australia in a private plane to warn the Canberra government that both Russia and China were about to pounce, offered no evidence.
+The British Foreign Secretary, Liz Truss, who spent £500,000 of public money flying to Australia in a private plane to warn the Canberra government that both Russia and China were about to pounce, offered no evidence.
 Antipodean heads nodded; the “narrative” is unchallenged there.
-One rare exception, former Prime Minister Paul Keating, called Truss’s warmongering “demented.”
+One rare exception, former prime minister Paul Keating, called Truss’s warmongering “demented”.

 Truss has blithely confused the countries of the Baltic and Black Sea.
 In Moscow, she told the Russian foreign minister that Britain would never accept Russian sovereignty over Rostov and Voronezh – until it was pointed out to her that these places were not part of Ukraine but in Russia.
 Read the Russian press about the buffoonery of this pretender to 10 Downing Street and cringe.

-This entire farce, recently starring U.K. Prime Minister Boris Johnson in Moscow playing a clownish version of his hero, Winston Churchill, might be enjoyed as satire were it not for its wilful abuse of facts and historical understanding and the real danger of war.
+This entire farce, recently starring Boris Johnson in Moscow playing a clownish version of his hero, Churchill, might be enjoyed as satire were it not for its wilful abuse of facts and historical understanding and the real danger of war.

-Vladimir Putin refers to the “genocide” in the eastern Donbass region of Ukraine.
-Following the coup in Ukraine in 2014 – orchestrated by former U.S. President Barack Obama’s “point person” in Kyiev, Victoria Nuland – the coup regime, infested with neo-Nazis, launched a campaign of terror against Russian-speaking Donbass, which accounts for a third of Ukraine’s population.
+Vladimir Putin refers to the “genocide” in the eastern Donbas region of Ukraine.
+Following the coup in Ukraine in 2014 – orchestrated by Barack Obama’s “point person” in Kyiv, Victoria Nuland – the coup regime, infested with neo-Nazis, launched a campaign of terror against Russian-speaking Donbas, which accounts for a third of Ukraine’s population.

-Overseen by CIA Director John Brennan in Kyiev, “special security units” coordinated savage attacks on the people of Donbass, who opposed the coup.
+Overseen by CIA director John Brennan in Kyiv, “special security units” coordinated savage attacks on the people of Donbas, who opposed the coup.
 Video and eyewitness reports show bussed fascist thugs burning the trade union headquarters in the city of Odessa, killing 41 people trapped inside.
 The police are standing by.
-Obama congratulated the “duly elected” coup regime for its “remarkable restraint.”
+Obama congratulated the “duly elected” coup regime for its “remarkable restraint”.

 “The police and official legal authorities do virtually nothing to prevent these neo-fascist acts or to prosecute them.
-On the contrary, Kyiv has officially encouraged them by systematically rehabilitating and even memorializing Ukrainian collaborators with Nazi German extermination pogroms, renaming streets in their honor, building monuments to them, rewriting history to glorify them, and more.”
+On the contrary, Kyiv has officially encouraged them by systematically rehabilitating and even memorialising Ukrainian collaborators with Nazi German extermination pogroms, renaming streets in their honour, building monuments to them, rewriting history to glorify them, and more.”

 Today, neo-Nazi Ukraine is seldom mentioned.
 That the British are training the Ukrainian National Guard, which includes neo-Nazis, is not news.
-(See Matt Kennard’s Declassified report in Consortium News, Feb.
-15).
-The return of violent, endorsed fascism to 21st-century Europe, to quote Harold Pinter, “never happened … even while it was happening.”
+(See Matt Kennard’s Declassified report in Consortium 15 February).
+The return of violent, endorsed fascism to 21st-century Europe, to quote Harold Pinter, “never happened … even while it was happening”.

-On Dec.
-16, the United Nations tabled a resolution that called for “combating glorification of Nazism, neo-Nazism and other practices that contribute to fuelling contemporary forms of racism.”
+On 16 December, the United Nations tabled a resolution that called for “combating glorification of Nazism, neo-Nazism and other practices that contribute to fuelling contemporary forms of racism”.
 The only nations to vote against it were the United States and Ukraine.

 Almost every Russian knows that it was across the plains of Ukraine’s “borderland” that Hitler’s divisions swept from the west in 1941, bolstered by Ukraine’s Nazi cultists and collaborators.
 The result was more than 20 million Russian dead.